noplacenoaddress/OpenBSD/README.md

 riccardo@trimurti:~/Work/redama/durpa$
 ```

-The p12 file have to be protected by the password `123456789`.
+Use the `tools/pk12extract` script to manipulate the `pk12` archive and obtain different formats.

 Next use the script `ipsec_newpubkey` to add the new public IPSec key to the `src/etc/iked/pubkeys/ufqdn` directory update the repository and use the console script in the right way: